” Do you want to be made well?”

 Who, would not embrace the offer to be healed?
 After all, multitudes clamored to be healed through Jesus’ mysterious yet miraculous touch.

-Three years ago, my son became sick.
+Several years ago, my son became sick.
 Originally struggling with a chronic upset stomach, epilepsy presented suddenly.
 Our lives became caught up in a whirlwind of questioning, troubleshooting and despair.
 Thankfully, God’s mercies held us tight during that year.
 However, reeling out of that trauma, my son struggled with being made well.
 As I walked with him in that journey, I reflected on moments in my own life when I too feared “being well,” The voices spoken both audibly and echoing in our heads, appear to hold power and keep us from breaking free.

 Is it no wonder that the man in John 5 became accustomed to his socially appointed lot in life?
 We develop into creatures of habit-even if the routine subtly and deceptively keeps us from being restored-fully whole in communion with God..